H-1B Travel Document Checklist

 - Copy of all supporting documents issued to you in the OISS approval package (Form I-797 approval notice, I-129, and the Labor Condition application)

-Change of Immigration Status
+Change to H-1B Status

 - If you plan to return to the U.S. before the expiration of your current approved H-1B status and with a valid H-1B visa stamp, there may not be any difficulty.

-- After you have received the new, extended H-1B approval notice, you may travel outside the U.S. once again.
+- After you have received the portable H-1B approval notice, you may travel outside the U.S. once again.
 However, while outside the U.S., you will have to obtain a new H-1B visa stamp at a U.S. embassy or consulate.
 It is not possible to obtain visa stamps inside the U.S.

-If you or your H-4 dependents are traveling with a passport that will expire before your H approval notice, you will be admitted to the U.S. only for the duration that your passport is valid.
-This means that your I-94 and legal stay in the U.S. will end earlier than your H-1B approval notice.
+If you or your H-4 dependents are traveling with a passport that will expire before your H approval end date, you will be admitted to the U.S. only for the duration that your passport is valid.
+This means that your I-94 and legal stay in the U.S. will end earlier than your H-1B approval end date.
 You will be required to renew your passport and may need to travel outside the U.S. again to be admitted for the full duration of your H approval.
 If you are in H-1B status and do not travel, Yale will be required to file an H-1B extension on your behalf.
 H-4 dependents who do not travel will need to file an extension of their H-4 status.
 It is your responsibility to communicate any status issues to your OISS adviser.